Safe ba sa mga bata ang pagkain na mayroong artificial food coloring?

 Artificial Food Colouring is very common.
 It is 0ften found in sweets, popsicles,

 In fact, a joint study conducted by Harvard and Columbia University found that eliminating artificial food colouring reduces hyperactivity in ADHD-prone children.
-In 2010, The Center for Science in the Public Interest also released a report on artificial food colouring’s links to hyperactivity in children, cancer, and other health problems.

 Just last year, the Food and Drug Administration in the US amended its food additive regulations.
 The agency banned up to seven synthetic flavouring substances.